 The widespread adoption of DevOps has brought great benefits to software development and significantly reduced development cycle times.
 You want your production debugger to fit into the rhythm of your DevOps processes and help maintain those gains.

 Three DevOps pillars are automation, collaboration, and CI/CD.
 Autonomous exception capture sits comfortably with the notion of automation.
 Once your production debugger is installed, it automatically catches exceptions and notifies you immediately.
 But what about collaboration?
-An effective production debugger should promote collaboration between team members, helping them work together towards fixing a bug.
+An effective production debugger should bridge the DevOps/Development gap that exists in many organizations, and promote collaboration between team members, helping them work together towards fixing a bug.
 That kind of collaboration involves focused communication that easily points team-members to something significant in the debugging process.
 And finally, your production debugger should fit into your CI/CD process.
 Since your production debugger knows how many times an exception is thrown, this can be a quality gate through which builds must pass before being promoted from one level of your DevOps pipeline to the next.

 Pillars are what your production debugging will stand on